BenClegg/ttt_northsea/README.md

 # License

 This map source file is simply licensed under GPLv3.
-This means you are basically free to release modified versions under this license.
+This means you are basically free to release modified versions under this license, provided that you also publish the modified source as well.

-However, I would greatly appreciate it if you would link to this repository to any modified versions you make.
+I would greatly appreciate it if you would link to this version's Steam Workshop page in any modified versions you make.